thomasdavis/backbonetutorials/_posts/2012-8-1-seo-for-single-page-apps.md

   // array is our phantomjs script and the second element is our url var phantom = require('child_process').spawn('phantomjs', ['phantom-server.js', url]);
   phantom.stdout.setEncoding('utf8');
+  // Our phantom.js script is simply logging the output and
-  phantom.stdout.on('data', function(data) {
+  // we access it here through stdout phantom.stdout.on('data', function(data) {
     content += data.toString();
   });